angellanton/onesaitplatform-cloud/README.md

 At the link you can find our [2018-2019 Roadmap](https://onesaitplatform.atlassian.net/wiki/spaces/OP/pages/32979/Roadmap+onesait+Platform+Cloud)

-As we are working on a open source model, you can contribute with us.
+As we are working on a Open Source model, you can contribute with us.
 To contribute to onesait Platform, please visit [How to contribute](https://onesaitplatform.atlassian.net/wiki/spaces/OP/pages/9142309/Contribution+Guide) information.

 ## License